Student-Faculty Collaborative Research Guide

 - Be motivated

-Step outside your 'box' and take a plunge.
+Step outside your 'box,' and take a plunge.
 Forge who you would like to become through undergraduate research.
-In addition to contributing knowledge to the profession and developing research skills, undergraduate research.
-The skills and qualities you will develop are skills and qualities that every employer and graduate school are looking for.
+In addition to contributing knowledge to the profession and developing research skills, the skills and qualities you will develop are skills and qualities that every employer and graduate school are looking for.
 Listing undergraduate research on a resume or CV demonstrates that you have these skills and qualities.

 - The early bird gets the worm.
 It is a cliché, but it is true.